 My speaking is on community power and health, encompassing community engagement and the determinants of health

 I’m often asked to talk about community engagement or the social determinants of health.
-As you’ll see from My Perspective, I have learnt that both of these topics are really about community power, which is fundamental to health, health equity, and the sustainability of health care.
+As you’ll see from My Perspective, I have learnt that both of these topics are really about community power, which is fundamental to health and key to structural change and health equity.

 My talks are often part of broader consulting work and have been to auditoria as well as small groups.
 Unfortunately, none of my recent talks are online but below are some of my older ones to give you a sense of my approach.